harshakrishna15/yt-dlp-gui/README.md

 This is maintained in my spare time.
 I might fix things when I can, but there are no guarantees for support, updates, or compatibility fixes.

-Issues and PRs are welcome, and but implementing fixes is based on my free time.
+Issues and PRs are welcome, but implementing fixes depends on my free time.

 ### Legal